Improv Everywhere: Frozen Grand Central

 Improv Everywhere's most popular YouTube video is "Frozen Grand Central", which has received over 35 million views.
 The two-minute video depicts 207 IE Agents freezing in place simultaneously for five minutes in New York's Grand Central Terminal.
 The video was listed as number 49 in Urlesque's 100 Most Iconic Internet Videos.
 Martin Bashir declared on Nightline that the video was "one of the funniest moments ever captured on tape."
 According to Charlie Todd, the prank has been recreated by fans in 100 cities around the world.

 Fake U2 Concert

 On 21 May 2005, IE staged a fake U2 street concert on a rooftop in New York hours before the real U2 were scheduled to perform at Madison Square Garden.
 Just like at the filming of the band's Where the Streets Have No Name video in 1987, the police eventually shut the performance down, but not before IE was able to exhaust their four-song repertoire and get most of the way through an encore repeat of "Vertigo".
 The crowd, even those who had realized that this was a prank, shouted "one more song!", and then "let them play!" when the police officers arrived.
 This mission was number 23 on the VH1 countdown of the "40 Greatest Pranks."

+Look Up More

+This 2005 performance piece, marking the biggest mission to that date both in logistics and personnel size, on line at Youtube with about 2 million views; shows 70 agents performing timely choreographed moves while situated in each of the 70 windows in a large six-floored Manhattan retail store.
+The performers were all clothed in all black and were instructed to espouse directions (written down on palmsized sheets) unique to their spot (window).
+The performance lasted about 4 minutes and included a solo dance by three performers and the spelling of 'Look Up More' with 4-feet tall letters hold up by 10 of the performers.